-After clicking on an image that has already been inserted into your Page or Post, two icons will appear over the image.
-Clicking the left icon () allows you to edit the image properties.
-Clicking the right icon () will delete the image from your content.
+After clicking on an image that has already been inserted into your Page or Post, a small toolbar will appear over the image.
+By selecting one of the alignment buttons () you can change the alignment of the inserted image.
+Clicking the Edit button () allows you to edit the image properties.
+Clicking the Remove button () will remove the image from your content.
 It will only remove the image from your Page or Post, it will not delete the image from your Media Library.

 As with any image editing software though, if you try to enlarge a small image, it will tend to get quite pixelated.
 It’s always best to insert a large image and then resize down.

 - Caption – Displayed underneath the image as a short description.
 How this displays will be dependent on the WordPress theme in use at the time.
 You can also include basic HTML in your captions

 - Alternative Text – Displayed when the browser can’t render the image.
 It’s also used by screen readers for visually impaired users so it’s important to fill out this field with a description of the image.
 To a small degree, it also plays a part in your website Search Engine Optimisation (SEO).
 Since search engines can’t ‘read’ images they rely on the Alt Text

 - Align – Allows you to select how you would like the image aligned.
 They can be either Left, Centered or Right aligned.
 Setting alignment to None will remove the other alignment settings.
 How this affects your image within your content will depend on the current theme in use

 - Size – Select a specific size from the dropdown list or select ‘Custom Size’ and then enter the Width and Height (in pixels) in the input fields that appear